-Figure 3 View of chromosphere during a solar eclipse (credit: Wikipedia) There is no actual upper boundary for the corona.
+Figure 3 View of chromosphere during a solar eclipse (credit: Wikipedia) The corona begins just above the chromosphere.
+It extends outward for more than 2 million km.
+There is no actual upper boundary for the corona.
 It continuously thins as it stretches outward from the Sun and eventually disappears into interstellar space.
 Like the chromosphere, the corona is normally not visible because the photosphere is so bright.
 In perspective, the photosphere is 10,000 times brighter than the chromosphere and a million times brighter than the corona.
 During a full eclipse the white coronal light is visible surrounding the Sun as shown in Figure 4.